LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

 # A Hackers AI Voice Assistant
 Build your own voice ai.
-This repo is for my [YouTube video series](https://www.youtube.com/playlist?list=PL5rWfvZIL-NpFXM9nFr15RmEEh4F4ePZW) on building an AI voice assistant with PyTorch
+This repo is for my [YouTube video series](https://whttps://discord.gg/9wSTT4Fww.youtube.com/playlist?list=PL5rWfvZIL-NpFXM9nFr15RmEEh4F4ePZW) on building an AI voice assistant with PyTorch.

+## Looking for contributors!
+Looking for contributors to help build out the assistant.
+There is still alot of work to do.
+This would be a good oppurtunity to learn Machine Learning Engineering.
+It'll teach you how to train and productionize models, and how to build an entire ml system from the gound up.
+If you're interested Join the [Discord Server](https://discord.gg/9wSTT4F)

 TODO:
 - [x] wake word model and engine